Skip to navigation Skip to main content

 Skip writing to the file system

-If you set the permalink value to be false, this will disable writing the file to disk in your output folder.
-The file will still be processed normally (and present in collections, with its url and outputPath properties set to false) but will not be available in your output directory as a standalone template.
+The file will still be processed and rendered for use in collections (with url and outputPath properties set to false) but will not be available in your output directory as a standalone file.

 Syntax YAML Front Matter